connordavidson93/hello-world/README.md

 # hello-world
-My name is Connor and I am learning how to better use coding and scripting with this GIT business.
+My name is Connor.
+I am re-familiarizing myself with GitHUB for a new class.
+Things should get pretty crazy this semester.